 B+LNZ also run our own programme aimed at the next generation of farmers and industry leaders.
 The programme delivers three workshops over a 6-month period and is open to those aged between 18-45 who are actively working on a sheep and beef or dry stock property (associated levy payers) with a willingness to learn new technical skills, widen their network, and understand drivers to improving on-farm profitability of the sheep and beef sector.

 Applications open each year in February.
 For any queries, please contact Olivia Weatherburn on 027 801 7868 or email email@example.com.
 Or visit the B+LNZ Generation Next Programme webpage.

 B+LNZ Farmer Council

-Each B+LNZ region has its own Farmer Council who members are elected by local sheep and beef farmers.
+Each B+LNZ region has its own Farmer Council where members are elected by local sheep and beef farmers.
 B+LNZ’s Farmer Council is a great opportunity for women in the industry to take a leadership approach.

 Each year, our Farmer Councillors work with our extension managers to develop a regional delivery plan, guiding our work in the regions by advising us on research investment and the most relevant events and workshops to run.

 To vote for your farmer council, join B+LNZ’s electoral roll.

 B+LNZ is a strategic partner with Agri-Women’s Development Trust (AWDT) which empowers women with the skills and confidence to accelerate progress and change in their businesses, communities, careers and families.